 Member vetting

 All new members must upload their documents in the ‘Business Profile’ section of the platform.
-Once they’ve been uploaded, our experienced onboarding and compliance team will use numerous sources and regulatory bodies to accurately verify the information provided.
+Once they’ve been uploaded, TEG will share this information with Managed Identities Limited who will use numerous sources and regulatory bodies to verify the information provided accurately.
 In doing so, we ensure that only accredited individuals are operating on the platform and interacting with other members.

 It is your responsibility to ensure that you and your business hold valid and appropriate licenses and insurances whilst operating on the Exchange.
-Whether they relate to your business, vehicle(s), driver(s), or individual users, any documents that are invalid or expired means you are in violation of our compliance policy.
+Whether they relate to your business, vehicle(s), driver(s), or individual users, any invalid or expired documents means you violate our compliance policy.

 The following documents are mandatory: